eevalaiho/programming-exercise/README.md

 ## User guide

+Follow the [installation guide](documentation/installation.md) to install the program.

-First cd to the program's main directory:
+Cd to the program's main directory:

     $ cd <download-directory>/CGI-programming-exercise

-To run the program command:
+Execute the program:

     $ python3 src/main.py

-You can stop program execution any time by typing Ctrl+C.
+You may stop program execution at any time by typing Ctrl+C.